baozi-technology/baozi-web/content/09-11-2019/index.md

 The two most popular "weak" copyleft licenses are the Lesser General Public License (LGPL) and the Mozilla Public License (MPL).
 Their underlying philosophy are totally opposed:
 - [the LGPL](https://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License) was made by the FSF as a compromise to make more people use GPL-licensed softwares (i.e make proprietary vendors use Free Softwares).
 The copyleft effect is not systematically triggered to all kind of modified work.
-- [the MPL](https://en.wikipedia.org/wiki/Mozilla_Public_License) is a file-level copyleft license was made by Mozilla to enable proprietary add-on (in particularly made by Mozilla) while encouraging some kind of improvements.
+- [the MPL](https://en.wikipedia.org/wiki/Mozilla_Public_License) is a file-level copyleft license created by Mozilla to enable proprietary add-on (in particularly made by Mozilla) while encouraging some kind of improvements.
 It's more of an Open-Source philosophy type of license.

 The LGPL is more complicated than the MPL and tends to be less used these days (the trend is simpler, more permissive licenses that are easy to embed into proprietary softwares - the open-source philosophy).
 However, the LGPL is more suitable for people who embrace the spirit of the Free Software movement.